 - Be willing to invite two students to participate in a non-voting role in board and committee meetings on a regular basis

-- Provide mentoring and supervision to students assigned to your board via a staff liaison and a board member “mentor”
+- Provide mentorship and supervision to students assigned to your board via a staff liaison and a board member “mentor”

 - Have a robust anti-discrimination or inclusivity policy that prohibits discrimination on the basis of marginalized identities